edwardparlati/slave-voyages-completeness-audit/README.md

-# Completeness Assessment of the Slave Voyages Dataset
+# Historical Silences: Completeness Assessment of the Slave Voyages Dataset

 This repository contains a solo data analysis project focused on evaluating the **completeness of key demographic fields** within the [Slave Voyages](https://www.slavevoyages.org/) dataset.
 The analysis investigates gaps in records related to **embarkation, disembarkation, and mortality**—especially among **women and girls**—across decades and geographic regions.